scurest/apicula/README.md

 ![Enemy walk-cycle from Ore ga Omae o Mamoru, imported into Blender](http://scurest.github.io/apicula/e07BWalk.gif)

-Many NDS games used Nintendo's Nitro SDK format for models (NSBMD) and animations (NSBCA).
+Many NDS games used Nintendo's Nitro SDK format for models (NSBMD), textures (NSBTX), and animations (NSBCA).
 This program allow you to view these files and convert them to COLLADA `.dae` files for importing into DCC programs, like Blender.

 ## Downloads